 Research & development

-We are a technology leader in aviation—and it is our extensive research work and a high level of innovation that keep us in this top position.
-With our research and development activities, we want to implement innovative and sustainable solutions that strengthen our competitiveness and secure our business.
-Ultimately, all MTU’s stakeholders benefit from this—above all our customers, employees and shareholders.
+We are a technology leader in aviation—and it is our extensive research work and high level of innovation that keep us in this top position.
+Our ideas and concepts aim to transform aviation.
+With our research and development work, we are playing a key role in realizing a sustainable future for aviation.

 Strong research network

 To sustain MTU’s technological expertise, it is important to be adequately plugged into the research landscape.
-We maintain a network of some 100 universities, research institutions, and companies around the world. → MTU’s research network MTU is involved in major German (Lufo) and European research programs (such as Clean Sky) that push the development of ecologically efficient engine technologies for aviation.
-These programs bring together researchers from a wide range of manufacturers and universities.
+We maintain a network of some 100 universities, research institutions, and companies around the world. → MTU’s research network MTU is involved in major research programs in Germany (LuFo aeronautics research program) and Europe (such as Clean Aviation) that push the development of ecologically efficient propulsion technologies for aviation.
+These programs bring together researchers from a wide range of manufacturers, universities and major research institutions.

 We have access to a strong network of universities, research institutions and companies and participate in important aviation research programs.

 One cutting-edge technology program is the SWITCH project; launched in 2022, it combines MTU’s Water-Enhanced Turbofan with hybrid-electric propulsion elements based on the geared turbofan.
 In addition, research into green technologies for aviation was further advanced as part of the Federal Aviation Research Program (LuFo) in Germany.
 Numerous project outlines and projects were approved for MTU concepts in 2022.